 LEWIS JAMES CLARKE, FASLA, ARIBA (1927-)

 Clarke grew up in Carlton, Nottingham, England.
 During WWII, he was an officer with the British Royal Engineers and served with one of the first units building bridges in recently captured Hong Kong.
-He graduated with a Masters in Architecture from the University of Leicester and a Masters of Landscape Design from Kings College, University of Durham.
+He graduated from the University of Leicester with a master's degree in architecture and from Kings College, University of Durham with a master's degree in landscape design.

 According to Clarke, when he came here in 1952 there was no landscape architecture.
 Most architects had no idea what it was and were primarily concerned with getting their houses built.
 Some didn't even plan for driveways.
 Clarke recalls that Thomas Hayes was the first to "get it" and made landscape design a prominent part of his appeal to out-of-state clients moving to wealthy Southern Pines and Pinehurst NC.